EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models

 Recent studies adopt continual pre-training to enhance the language coverage of large language models on low-resource languages.
 For example, Glot500~\citep{imanigooghari2023glot500} and MaLA-500~\citep{lin2024mala} use continual pre-training and vocabulary extension using XLM-R and LLaMA, respectively, on the Glot500-c corpus covering 534 languages. xLLMs-100~\citep{lai-etal-2024-llms} proceeds to multilingual instruction fine-tuning to improve the multilingual performance of LLaMA and BLOOM models on 100 languages, and Aya model \citep{ustun2024aya} applies continual training to the mT5 model \citep{xue2021mt5} using their constructed instruction dataset.
 LLaMAX~\citep{lu2024llamax} pushes the envelope by focusing on translation tasks via continual pre-training of LLaMA in over 100 languages.

-As the field of MLMs evolves, the role of data becomes increasingly critical in enhancing the performance of the models, particularly when it comes to low-resource languages.
+As the field of multilingual LLMs evolves, the role of data becomes increasingly critical in enhancing the performance of the models, particularly when it comes to low-resource languages.
 To address this need for more and better data, we extend existing work, such as MaLA-500, by expanding the corpus for continual pre-training, coupled with large-scale training methods.
 We emphasize the creation of a massively multilingual corpus that not only increases the quantity of data but also diversifies the types of texts (e.g., code, books, scientific papers, and instructions).
 This ensures better language adaptation and broader language coverage, thus improving the representation and performance of multilingual language models, especially for underrepresented languages, ultimately creating more inclusive and versatile language models that cater to a broader linguistic diversity.